 All ordinary civilian vehicles are considered as light vehicles.
 You will need to hit the vehicle with a BAVS, AT4, RPG or 40mm to eliminate it.

-Vehicles are divided into different classes with different amount of hitpoints.
-You can recognize the armour level on the stick of the BAVS receiver.
+Vehicles are divided into different classes with different amount of hit-points.
+You can recognize the armor level on the stick of the BAVS receiver.
 One line of yellow = one hit, two lines of yellow two hits etc.